Make It Work! Adding Fractions with Unlike Denominators

 - Write an example on the board: 1/2 + 5/6.

-- Model the example with the Fraction Strips.
+- Model the example with the Fraction Strips worksheet.
 Separate one fraction strip into halves and the other into sixths.
 Show that it's not possible to add the numerators when the denominators are broken up differently—students need to find the least common denominator, or lowest common multiple of two numbers.

-- Show students how to correctly find the common denominator of 2 and 6, and use new blank fraction strips to show the new fractions with the LCD of 6: 3/6 and 5/6.
+- Show students how to correctly find the common denominator of 2 and 6, and use new blank fraction strips to show the new fractions with the lowest common denominator of 6: 3/6 and 5/6.

-- Pass out copies of Make It Work!
-Adding Fractions with Unlike Denominators and Fraction Strips worksheet to each student.
+- Pass out copies of the worksheet Make It Work!
+Adding Fractions with Unlike Denominators and the worksheet Fraction Strips to each student.